Do not miss an opportunity to spend a night in...Read More

-If you don’t have a car, you may want to stay in one of the main villages in the Douro Valley wine area: Peso da Regua (known as just Regua), Pinhao and Lamego.
-You can find taxi rides from there.
+If you don’t have a car, you may want to stay in one of the main villages in the Douro Valley wine area: Peso da Regua (known as just Regua), Pinhao or Lamego.
+You can find taxi rides from there to wineries nearby.
 Regua and Pinhao are connected by rail.
 You can reach Lamego by bus from Regua.

-I plotted the location of quintas on the map of top wineries in the Douro Valley below.
+I plotted the location of quintas on the map of wineries in the Douro Valley below.

 We were also shown a museum of port-wine equipment including the old foot treading lagares, large stone tanks used in the past to squish grapes by foot and to extract colour and tannins.
 Some wineries in the valley offer this unforgettable experience to tourists, but you need to come during harvest time.

 If you have more than one day, I would advise to stay a night or two at a hill-side quinta, enjoy local hospitality, food and wine, amazing views, walks among vineyards and olive trees and the quiet of the valley.

 Many quintas offer luxury accommodations and have gastronomic restaurants on-site.